-Learning Outcome(s): The primary objective is to have students develop a working understanding of the brain and nervous system as it relates to behavior.
+Delivery Method: Online Grading Default: Letter Learning Outcome(s): The primary objective is to have students develop a working understanding of the brain and nervous system as it relates to behavior.
 Behavior can be considered those perceptions, emotions, responses, and actions that occur within the range of normal function, as well as those that result from diseases, disorders, and other dysfunctions in the nervous system.
-Students successfully completing this course will be able to:

 - 1. Demonstrate a working knowledge of the structures and functional mechanisms of the brain and nervous system. - 2.
 Express a thoughtful, integrated perspective of the brain in terms of how it relates to behavior. - 3.
 Demonstrate a developing understanding of how the above information may be reflected and/or applicable in real world circumstances.

 IECD-569 Individual Differences and Developmental Psychopathology